 - Has any non-FDA testing been done?
 If so, what were the results?

-Does the testing entity have a vested insterest in the outcomes?
+Does the testing entity have a vested interest in the outcomes?
 For example, was testing done only by the company developing the product?
 If so, the results may not be entirely reliable.

-- Does the developer of the product or the person recommending it to you have a potential financial gain from the use of the medication?
+- Does the developer of the product or the person recommending it to you stand to gain financially from the use of the medication?

 If so, use extreme caution.
 Check with your care team to see if they have any questions or concerns with your plan to use it.

-- Is the product compatible with the other medications you are taking or with your diagnoses?
+- Is the product compatible with the other medications you are taking or with your diagnosis?

-Be sure to check with your doctor or pharmacist to find out whether the product could cause negative outcomes given your diagnoses and any medications you are taking.
+Be sure to check with your doctor or pharmacist to find out whether the product could cause negative outcomes given your diagnosis and any medications you are taking.

 - Does use of the product have any known risks?